 Mandie has been a skier her entire life.
-She has summited all the major peaks in Washington and skied many of them too.
-She has been a medical member or the US Ski Team for many years and can help anyone readying themselves for the upcoming season whether it be for performance or from injury.
+She has summited many of the major peaks in Washington and skied many of them too.
+She has been a medical member for the US Ski Team for many years.
+She can help anyone readying themselves for the upcoming season whether it be for performance or injury prevention

 Mandie's 2 Cents